-The Secure Email Certificate can be used for the purposes of email signing, email encryption, and client authentication.
+The Secure Email Certificate can be used for the purposes of email signing, email encryption, and client authentication, when installed on an approved hardware Cryptomodule.

 Identity confirmation of the End Entity in control of the email is not required.

 3.2.7.2 Verification against High Risk and Denied Request Lists